Access Amazon Web Services services through Amazon PrivateLink - Amazon Virtual Private Cloud

 Private DNS

 If you enable private DNS for your interface VPC endpoint, and your VPC has both DNS hostnames and DNS resolution enabled, we create a hidden, Amazon-managed private hosted zone for you.
 The hosted zone contains a record set for the default DNS name for the service that resolves it to the private IP addresses of the endpoint network interfaces in your VPC.
-Therefore, if you have existing applications that send requests to the Amazon Web Service using a public Regional endpoint, those requests now go through the endpoint network interfaces, without requiring that you make any changes to those applications.
+Therefore, if you have existing applications that send requests to the Amazon Web Services service using a public Regional endpoint, those requests now go through the endpoint network interfaces, without requiring that you make any changes to those applications.

 Amazon provides a DNS server for your VPC, called the Route 53 Resolver.
 The Route 53 Resolver automatically resolves local VPC domain names and record in private hosted zones.
 However, you can't use the Route 53 Resolver from outside your VPC.
 If you'd like to access your VPC endpoint from your on-premises network, you can use Route 53 Resolver endpoints and Resolver rules.
 For more information, see Integrating Amazon Transit Gateway with Amazon PrivateLink and Amazon Route 53 Resolver.